Common Challenges When Working with APIs and How to Overcome Them

 The Challenge:

-APIs evolve over time, and providers may release new versions or deprecate old ones.
+APIs evolve over time, and providers may release new versions or deprecate older ones.
 If your application relies on an outdated API version, it may stop working or lose access to critical features.

 How to Overcome It:

-- Stay Informed: Subscribe to the API provider’s newsletter or changelog to stay updated on version changes and deprecations.
+- Stay Updated: Subscribe to the API provider’s newsletters, blogs, or changelogs to stay informed about updates and deprecations.

 - Use Versioned Endpoints: Whenever possible, use versioned API endpoints (e.g.,